Session 13

 - Homework 5 was due yesterday.

-- Homework 6 is available and due on Monday.
+- Homework 6 will be available soon and due on Monday.
 It gives you more practice writing recursive programs and working with expressions in the little language.
 Ask questions early, so you can finish in time to begin studying for the next quiz.